The country of the Moors

 Refugees and foreign residents

-At the same time, there are many foreign residents in Mauritania: France and Spain are present for cooperation, but also and above all there are fishing operators of Chinese and Turkish origin, especially in Nouadhibou.
+At the same time, there are many foreign residents in Mauritania: France and Spain are present in the country for cooperation purposes, but also and above all there are Chinese and Turkish fishermen, particularly in Nouadhibou.